google-research/google-research/assemblenet/README.md

 We confirmed that a single GPU (with 16GB memory) can host a batch of 8 videos with 32 frames (or a batch of 2 videos with 128 frames), for the model training.

+# Neural Architecture Search

+As you will find from the [AssembleNet](https://arxiv.org/abs/1905.13209) paper, the models we provide in [model_structures.py](model_structures.py) are the result of architecture search/learning.

+The architecture search in AssembleNet (and AssembleNet++) has two components: (i) convolutional block configuration search using an evolutionary algorithm, and (ii) one-shot differentiable connection search.
+We did not include the code for the first part (i.e., evolution), as it relies on another infrastructure and heavy computation.
+The 2nd part (i.e., differentiable search) is included in the code however, which will allow you to use to code to search for the best connectivity for your own models.

+That is, as also described in the [AssembleNet++](https://arxiv.org/abs/2008.08072) paper, once the convolutional blocks are decided based on the search or manually, you can use the provide code to obtain the best block connections and learn attention connectivity in a one-shot differentiable way.
+You just need to train the network (with `FLAGS.model_edge_weights` as `[]`) and the connectivity search will be done simultaneously.

+# Fixed Connectivity vs. Connectivity Learning

+When training, you can use the code in two different ways.
+(1) If you specify the detailed connection weights in `FLAGS.model_edge_weights` (as we are doing in [model_structures.py](model_structures.py)), the optimizer will fix these weights and focus on the learning of conv. filters.
+(2) If you set `FLAGS.model_edge_weights` to be `[]`, the optimizer will simultaneously learn connection weights and conv. filters through automatic gradient computation (as described in the above section).
+This allows you to search for the best connectivity for your own model, and then prune it.

 # AssembleNet and AssembleNet++ Structure Format

 The format we use to specify AssembleNet/++ architectures is as follows: It is a `list` corresponding to a graph representation of the network, where a node is a convolutional block and an edge specifies a connection from one block to another.
 Each node itself (in the structure list) is a `list` with the following format: `[block_level, [list_of_input_blocks], number_filter, temporal_dilation, spatial_stride]`. `[list_of_input_blocks]` should be the list of node indexes whose values are less than the index of the node itself.
 The 'stems' of the network directly taking raw inputs follow a different node format: `[stem_type, temporal_dilation]`.
 The stem_type is -1 for RGB stem and is -2 for optical flow stem.
 The stem_type -3 is reserved for the object segmentation input.

 In AssembleNet++lite, instead of passing a single `int` for `number_filter`, we pass a list/tuple of three `int`s.
 They specify the number of channels to be used for each layer in the inverted bottleneck modules.

-# Fixed Connectivity vs. Connectivity Learning

-When training, you can use the code in two different ways. (i) If you specify the detailed connection weights in `FLAGS.model_edge_weights` (as we are doing in [model_structures.py](model_structures.py)), the optimizer will fix these weights and focus on the learning of conv. filters. (ii) If you set `FLAGS.model_edge_weights` to be `[]`, the optimizer will simultaneously learn connection weights and conv. filters through automatic gradient computation.
-This allows you to search for the best connectivity for your own model, and then fix it.

 # Optical Flow and Data Loading